 I'm not interested in the stars or the moon.

-2) to express a statement with a shade of obligation (double negation):
+2) to express a statement with a connotation of obligation (double negative):

 We couldn't help but notice.